openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 env.d
 -----

-The openstack-ansible default environment, including container and host group mappings, resides in ``/etc/openstack_deploy/openstack_environment.yml``.
+The OpenStack-Ansible default environment, including container and host group mappings, resides in ``/etc/openstack_deploy/openstack_environment.yml``.

-The ``/etc/openstack_deploy/env.d`` directory sources all YAML files into the deployed environment, allowing a deployer to define additional group mappings without having to edit the ``openstack_environment.yml`` file, which is controlled by the openstack-ansible project itself.
+The ``/etc/openstack_deploy/env.d`` directory sources all YAML files into the deployed environment, allowing a deployer to define additional group mappings without having to edit the ``openstack_environment.yml`` file, which is controlled by the OpenStack-Ansible project itself.

 conf.d
 ------

-Common OpenStack services and their configuration are defined by openstack-ansible in the ``/etc/openstack_deploy/openstack_user_config.yml`` settings file.
+Common OpenStack services and their configuration are defined by OpenStack-Ansible in the ``/etc/openstack_deploy/openstack_user_config.yml`` settings file.

 Additional services should be defined with a YAML file in